History of Russian animation: After the revolution

 In 1933, the couple collaborated with Dmitri Shostakovich and Alexander Vvedensky on the first traditionally animated Soviet feature — The Tale of the Priest and of His Workman Balda, a satirical opera loosely based on the fairy tale in verse by Alexander Pushkin and stylized as ROSTA posters.
 Despite many problems, including the infamous bullying of Shostakovich in press, the film was nearly finished and had been stored at Lenfilm until 1941 when almost all of it was destroyed in fire caused by the bombings of Leningrad.
 Tsekhanovsky is also credited with invention of graphical sound along with Arseny Avraamov and Evgeny Sholpo.
 They were challenged by a group led by Aleksandr Ivanov who made a number of animated shorts based on their own idea of "drawing paper sound".

 In 1935, Aleksandr Ptushko directed The New Gulliver, one of the world's first full-length animated movies that combined detailed stop motion with a live actor (a 15-year-old boy).
 The film featured from 1,500 to 3,000 different puppets with detachable heads and various facial expressions, as well as camera and technical tricks.

 The international success of the movie allowed Ptushko to open his own "division of 3D animation" at Mosfilm which also worked as a school for beginning animators.
 In four years, they created a dozen of stop motion shorts; most of them, such as A Fox and a Wolf (1936), were based around Russian folklore, traditional art (with the involvement of artists from Palekh) and could be watched in full color thanks to the newly invented three-color film process by Pavel Mershin.
 In 1939, Ptushko directed another feature — The Golden Key based on the popular Soviet fairy tale; it also combined stop motion with live action, but to a lesser extent.

-Simultaneously, Alexandre Alexeieff who fled for France during the Russian Civil War developed a pinscreen animation technology that allowed for a wide spectre of special effects achieved through the use of hundreds of thousands of pins that formed different patterns.
+Simultaneously, Alexandre Alexeieff who fled for France during the Russian Civil War developed a pinscreen animation technology along with his wife, Claire Parker that allowed for a wide spectre of special effects achieved through the use of hundreds of thousands of pins that formed different patterns.
 Despite the status of white émigré in the USSR his films were well known among Russian professionals and inspired various artists, most famously Yuri Norstein.
 In the mid-1990s Alexeieff's daughter visited Moscow and presented her father's works to the State Central Museum of Cinema.
 Today he is commemorated as a patriarch of Russian animation.